thtrieu/thtrieu.github.io/about.md

 Never mind the buzzwords - my interest is as innocent as the next guy: _what is intelligence?_ Can we build such a thing?
 How?
 What does it mean if human are indeed capable of creating one?
 These actually belong to a much broader theme _How come universe?_ that I'd love to know an answer to,  besides \\( 42 \\).

-So yes, this universe thing fascinates me!
-I am more than open learn from anyone who has anything to share, be it chemistry, biology, philosophy, unicorn magic, or how stupid I am.
+So yes, this universe thing fascinates me.
+I mean, curved space-time and undetermined past?
+Com'on!
+I am more than open to learn from anyone who has anything to share, be it philosophy, alchemy, unicorn rainbow magic, or how stupid I am.
 Yes seriously, do tell me about it.

 <!-- links to social media icons -->
 <!-- no need to change these -->